thorGabe123/MLOps/reports/README.md

 > *We used a simple argparser, that worked in the following way: python my_script.py --lr 1e-3 --batch_size 25*
 >
 > Answer:

+We added a config.yaml to store the constants used in the model and for testing.
+We then used hydra to use the file in our unit-testing and omegaconf to use the file in our model and training.

 --- question 12 fill here ---